Google Ads Data Processing Terms

 14. Effect of these Data Processing Terms

-If there is any conflict or inconsistency between the terms of these Data Processing Terms and the remainder of the Agreement, the terms of these Data Processing Terms will govern.
+If there is any conflict or inconsistency between the terms of the Additional Terms for Non-European Data Protection Legislation, the remainder of these Data Processing Terms and/or the remainder of the Agreement, then the following order of precedence will apply: (a) the Additional Terms for Non-European Data Protection Legislation; (b) the remainder of these Data Processing Terms; and (c) the remainder of the Agreement.
 Subject to the amendments in these Data Processing Terms, the Agreement remains in full force and effect.

 15. Changes to these Data Processing Terms